Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 **data_collect/collect_fork_history.py** collects the timestamps of star ratings from Github.

 ### Approach
 Executing code under **/approach** directory requires a conda environment.
-Make sure to unzip the zipped data under tensorflow_tensorflow and pytorch_pytorch before executing the code in this directory.
+Unzip the zipped files under tensorflow_tensorflow and pytorch_pytorch before executing the code in this directory.

 **approach/profile_clustering.ipynb** reproducing our profile identification.
 The result is in data/contributor_features.csv column 'profile'.